MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Ghost Pipe

-Sarah: **"** Another one from Magic Tuber Stringband, this one from their 2023 album, Tarantism.
-Once again, the band's experimentation with microtonalities open  **"**
+Sarah: **"** Another one from Magic Tuber Stringband, this one off their 2023 album, Tarantism.
+Once again, the band's experimentation with microtonalities open a delightfully contemplative and unexpected world within the track.
+We grow into these unconventional sounds until they become eerily hypnotic, and just as we tread deeper, the track seems to wander effortlessly into its own momentum, a new burst of spiraling energy, and we're soaring :) **"**

 ## Weirs and Magic Tuber Stringband - Tunnel